UBS examines Credit Suisse takeover amid US banking fallout: What you need to know | Headlines

 * Goldman Sachs cut its recommendation on exposure to European bank debt to neutral from overweight, saying a lack of clarity on Credit Suisse's future path would put pressure on the broader sector. * SVB Financial Group filed for a court-supervised reorganisation under Chapter 11 bankruptcy protection to seek buyers for its assets, days after regulators took over its former unit Silicon Valley Bank (SVB).

-UBS AG was examining on Saturday a takeover of its embattled Swiss peer Credit Suisse , sources said, a move that could allay fears that an unfolding crisis might destabilise the global banking system.
+UBS AG was mulling a takeover of its embattled Swiss peer Credit Suisse on Saturday, sources said, which could allay fears that an unfolding crisis at the bank might destabilise the global financial system.
 DEVELOPMENTS

 * A takeover of Credit Suiss by UBS could see the Swiss government offer a guarantee against the risks involved, said two people with knowledge of the matter on Saturday. * The boards of both banks were set to meet separately over the weekend, with one source saying that Swiss regulators are encouraging the pair to merge but neither bank wants to do so.